William Kissam Vanderbilt II: Military service

-On May 9, 1917, Vanderbilt went into active service in the Navy as a lieutenant (junior grade) in command of USS Tarantula (SP-124) at the Brooklyn Navy Yard.
-The Tarantula was a yacht owned by Vanderbilt which he leased to the Navy for the duration of the war.
-He was assigned to patrol duty in the waters of the 3rd Naval District and performed convoy escorts in the waters off New York and New Jersey.
+In 1913, Vanderbilt traded in his steam turbine yacht Tarantula for a new motor yacht, also named Tarantula.
+On May 9, 1917, the United States Navy commissioned the second Tarantula at Brooklyn Navy Yard as a patrol boat, with the hull number SP-124, and appointed Lieutenant Vanderbilt as its commander.
+The Navy chartered the yacht from him for the duration of the war.
+He was assigned to patrol duty in the waters of the 3rd Naval District, and escorted convoys in waters off New York and New Jersey.
 On October 1, 1917, he was released from active duty and given a temporary leave of absence to resume his duties of vice-president of the New York Central Railroad.
 A few months later, he was elected president of the New York Central Railroad and acted in this capacity for the remainder of the war.

 After the war, Vanderbilt was promoted to the rank of lieutenant commander in the Naval Reserve on May 17, 1921.
 He remained in the Naval Reserve until he was transferred to the Honorary Retired List on January 1, 1941, for physical disability.